 I only want to make one point, and one point only, if you thought building a gaming PC still had a higher TCO than gaming on console, it does not.

 Icrontic — Home of the Big Beef Burrito since 8-8-2000, fool.

-A Short-Media community © 2003–2013.
+A Short-Media community © 2003–2018.